davidha99/pcBuild/README.md

 [Here](https://benchmarks.ul.com/resources/what-is-a-good-pcmark-10-score) you will get the needed benchmark score for your PC for doing editing, simple tasks and office working, also you will get a guide on how self benchmark your PC to get the score and the compare it with standards.

 ## Maintenance
-In this [article](https://www.makeuseof.com/tag/5-pc-parts-tend-die-extend-lifespans/) you will find the 5 main PC components that tend to die, and how to increase their lifespan.
+- In this [article](https://www.makeuseof.com/tag/5-pc-parts-tend-die-extend-lifespans/) you will find the 5 main PC components that tend to die, and how to increase their lifespan.
+- Why is it important, to have a good air cooler?
+> When overclocking, the VOLTAGE can significantly raise the temperature.
+If you carefully tweak the CPU settings, a **good air cooler** may give you acceptable cooling below 80degC at maximum overclock speeds.
+Also, you may have to reduce the clock speed by say 4.4GHz vs 4.6GHz(max Turbo), dont worry, despite the 2MHz decreased, the real-world impact on it will be relatively small. - forum guy

 ## BUILDS
 _Here you will find concrete builds for specific tasks.
 This also features youtuber builts as well as builts I made by combining reddit/youtubecomment/youtuber ones.
 I didnt included a description of them, because the PCPartPicker web features an specific section for that, also because at the subheaders above you will find some info that redirectionate to these builds, so I found un-usefull to repeat the info again_